Cuts and flows of cell complexes: Introduction

 Bacher, de la Harpe, and Nagnibeda first defined the lattices $\CC$ and $\FF$ of integral cuts and flows for a graph~\cite{BHN}.
 By regarding a graph as an analogue of a Riemann surface, they interpreted the discriminant groups $\CC^\sharp/\CC$ and $\FF^\sharp/\FF$ respectively as the Picard group of divisors and as the Jacobian group of holomorphic forms.
 In particular, they showed that the critical group $K(G)$ is isomorphic to both $\CC^\sharp/\CC$ and $\FF^\sharp/\FF$.
 Similar definitions and results appear in the work of Biggs~\cite{Biggs-Chip}.

 In the present paper, we define the \emph{cut and flow spaces} and \emph{cut and flow lattices} of a cell complex $\Sigma$ by

 where $\bd$ and $\cbd$ are the top cellular boundary and coboundary maps of $\Sigma$.
 In topological terms, cut- and flow-vectors are cellular coboundaries and cycles, respectively.
 Equivalently, the vectors in $\Cut(\Sigma)$ support sets of facets whose deletion increases the codimension-1 Betti number, and the vectors in $\Flow(\Sigma)$ support nontrivial rational homology classes.
-In the language of matroid theory, cuts and flows correspond to cocircuits and circuits, respectively, of the \emph{cellular matroid} represented by the columns of~$\bd$.

 In the higher-dimensional setting, the groups $\CC^\sharp/\CC$ and $\FF^\sharp/\FF$ are not necessarily isomorphic to each other.
 Their precise relationship involves several other groups: the critical group $K(\Sigma)$, a dually defined \emph{cocritical group} $K^*(\Sigma)$, and the \emph{cutflow group} $\Zz^n/(\CC\oplus\FF)$.
 We show that the critical and cocritical groups are respectively isomorphic to the discriminant groups of the cut lattice and flow lattice, and that the cutflow group mediates between them with an ``error term'' given by homology.
 Specifically, if $\dim \Sigma = d$, then we have the short exact sequences